-When explaining why he was trying the mallet, Tiger talked about needing a change to reduce frustration and see some putts go in the hole and this was his solution in solving how to measure putter length that ultimately worked for him.
+When explaining why he was trying the mallet, Tiger talked about needing a change to reduce frustration and see some putts go in the hole, and this was his solution in solving how to measure putter length that ultimately worked for him.

 Other Factors to Take into Consideration

-One thing to keep in mind is that putters are weighted based on their length, so you can undermine the design if you simply cut a 35-inch putter down to 33″.
+If you struggle on the greens and use a putter two inches too long, it may be time to try something new.
+One thing to remember is that putters are weighted based on length, so you can undermine the design if you cut a 35-inch putter down to 33″.

 You are better off finding a putter built to be the length you desire.